For the purpose of this chapter, the following definitions apply:

 (ii) Within six months after assuming instructor responsibilities in the community health worker training program, successfully completes the community health worker program coursework.

-(4) Assuring that the training program utilizes other licensed health care professionals to provide portions of the relevant classroom and clinical instruction in accordance with the professional’s educational background and applicable scope of practice as set forth in the appropriate section or sections of the Revised Code.
+(4) Assuring that the training program utilizes other licensed health care professionals to provide portions of the relevant classroom and clinical instruction in accordance with the professionals educational background and licensed scope of practice.

 (C) A community health worker training program shall adopt and implement program policies that address all of the following: